 More than 100 city officials from all around the state participate annually in the four committees that set the legislative policies for the League’s lobbying efforts.

 Here are answers to some common questions about policy committees:

 Current city officials and staff are eligible.
 City councilmembers, mayors, city administrators, assistant city administrators, clerks, human resource staff, municipal elections officials, public safety staff, engineers, finance directors, economic development staff, and others have been members of the committees.
 Committee members can be new to their city position, have many years of experience, or be somewhere in between.
 While any member city may have more than one person serving on a committee, each city will have only one vote on policies or other committee business.

 At the first meeting in July, members hear a briefing of the previous legislative session from LMC staff, network with one another by sharing issues of interest that are related to the committee, and begin to look at policies to edit, delete, or add.
 At the second meeting in August, members usually hear from guest speakers from state agencies, interest groups, legislators, and other local officials to learn more about a specific issue of interest to the group.
 During the third meeting in September, members continue their work discussing edits to existing or new policies and vote to approve their policies.

 The League’s Board of Directors hears about the work of each policy committee during a fall meeting, typically in October.
 Then, the draft policies are open for comment by all League members.
-Member comments are compiled in early November, then the LMC Board makes the final adoption of the policies.
-During the 2016 legislative session, the League’s IGR staff use the policies to guide the League’s legislative efforts at the Capitol.
+Member comments are compiled in early November, and then the LMC Board makes the final adoption of the policies.
+During the next legislative session, the League’s IGR staff use the policies to guide the League’s legislative efforts at the Capitol.